thlaure/thlaure/README.md

 - 2nd in inter-academic ranking

 *09/2015 - 04/2016* : 1 year at the University - Toulon
-- Learning generalities about IT and physics
+- Learning basics about IT and physics

 *09/2012 - 06/2015* : scientific bachelor's degree in engineer sciences (Bac S SI) - Costebelle High School, Hyères